twbs/bootstrap/docs/components/navbar.md

 - `.navbar-brand` for your company, product, or project name
 - `.navbar-nav` for a full-height and lightweight navigation (including support for dropdowns)
 - `.navbar-toggler` for use with our collapse plugin and other [navigation toggling](#collapsible-content) behaviors.
+- Inline forms with `.float-` utilities for form controls and components.
+- `.navbar-text` for adding vertically centered strings of text.

 Here's an example of all the sub-components included in a default, non-responsive light themed navbar.
 [See the responsive examples](#collapsible-content) for collapsing nav support.